Adelaide, Lake County, Colorado

 Adelaide is an extinct mining town located in Lake County, Colorado, United States.
-The site of the former town is located about one mile west of downtown Leadville through Stray Horse Gulch and two-thirds of a mile north of Nugget Gulch.
+The site of the former town is located approximately one mile west of downtown Leadville through Stray Horse Gulch and two-thirds of a mile north of Nugget Gulch.

 History

 Adelaide was founded in 1876.
 The Adelaide post office operated from September 27, 1878, until May 12, 1879.
 Adelaide was also known as Park City and Finntown.